NMP: Govt completes transactions worth Rs 96,000 crore in FY22 | Business

 - India

+According to the official, the finance minister called for full and personal engagement by all ministries to ensure the achievement of the future year target under the NMP.

+It was emphasised that this is critical for delivering on the vision for infrastructure and for achieving the socio-economic growth objectives of the country, he said.

-In August 2021, Finance Minister Nirmala Sitharaman announced the Rs 6 lakh crore-NMP over four years to unlock value in infrastructure assets across sectors.
+In August 2021, Sitharaman announced the Rs 6 lakh crore-NMP over four years to unlock value in infrastructure assets across sectors.

+Niti Aayog in consultation with infrastructure line ministries has prepared the report on the NMP.
+Secretaries of road transport and highways; railways; petroleum and natural gas; mines, coal; sports; food and public distribution were present in the review meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)